phreeza/manuscript_axon_potentials/doc/manuscript.md

 \frac{1}{NM}\sum_{n=0}^{N}\sum_{m=0}^{M}\left(\Phi_\text{measured}(z_n,t_m)-\Phi_\text{model}(z_n,t_m)\right)^2$.
 We achieved this using the "optimize.minimize" routine provided by the
 \textsc{SciPy} package [@scipy].
-The free parameters to be determined by the optimization routine were the distance $\rho$, the concuction velocity $v$, the fiber density $n(z_n)$ for each measurement location, and the membrane voltage next to the first electrode $V(z_0,t_m)$ for each timepoint.
+The free parameters to be determined by the optimization routine were the distance $\rho$, the conduction velocity $v$, the fiber density $n(z_n)$ for each measurement location, and the membrane voltage next to the first electrode $V(z_0,t_m)$ for each timepoint.
 The membrane voltage at the other locations was then determined by the traveling wave
 assumption: $V(z_n,t_m) = V(z_0,t_m-\frac{z_n-z_0}{v})$, using linear
 interpolation between timepoints.
 To aid the convergence of the algorithm, an initial guess for the density of the fibers was set by hand.
 Initializing the guess to constant or fully random density caused a failure to converge, but we found that several gaussian-like initial guesses converged to an almost identical solution, meaning that the specific initial guess did not significantly alter the fit result.
 <!--
 * Show how a dipole emerges in simple case
 * Flesh out frequency response